mktielemans/kickstarter-analysis/README.md

 ## Analysis and Challenges

-The data sets included theater productions that were successful, cancelled, or failed and we set out to view each outcome based on fundraising goals as well as launch date.
+The data sets include theater productions that were successful, cancelled, or failed and we set out to view each outcome based on fundraising goals as well as launch date.
 Presenting the data findings to the client in line graph form will enable the client to make inferences about how each outcome was influenced by either launch date, and/or funding goals.

 ### Analysis of Outcomes Based on Launch Date